 The mortgage interest deduction has been around for more than 100 years, but has changed over time.
 Different administrations have amended the rules for this perk.

-How to claim the mortgage interest deduction
+How to claim the mortgage interest deduction on your tax return

-While almost all homeowners qualify for the mortgage interest tax deduction, you can only claim it if you itemize your deductions on your federal income tax return by filing a Schedule A with Form 1040 or an equivalent form.
+While almost all homeowners qualify for the mortgage interest tax deduction, you can only claim it if you itemize your deductions on your federal income tax return by filing a Schedule A with your Form 1040 or an equivalent form.

-That means that the mortgage interest you paid, plus any other deductions you’re eligible for, would need to exceed those amounts for it to make sense to itemize.
+That means that the mortgage interest you paid, plus any other tax deductions you’re eligible for, would need to exceed those amounts for it to make sense to itemize.

 To claim the mortgage interest deduction, follow these steps.

 - Watch for communications from your lender or servicer early in the year.
-You don’t have to keep track of how much interest you’re paying; your lender or servicer takes care of that and will send you Form 1098.
+You don’t have to keep track of how much interest you’re paying; your lender or servicer takes care of that and will send you the annual total on Form 1098.
 This should arrive near the end of January or sometime in early February, and should also include information about other deductible costs, like points or fees paid.

 - Do the math.
 You’ll need to determine if itemizing your deductions (your mortgage interest charges and any other eligible deductions) will give you a larger total deduction than the standard deduction.